florence-bain/CRYP-3PO/traderunner/README.md

  - user : djangouser
  - password : password

- Let the databae know that our user should have complete access to the database
+ Let the database know that our user should have complete access to the database

  ```